ManuelaAndreaBeyer/StressResilienceinBrainNetworks/original_NSS_idea_2025.md

 # Biological Recurrent Neural Networks for Investigating Stress-Induced Vulnerability and Resilience

 IMPORTANT NOTE: all networks that will be used in Nengo and have been used 2025 were recurrent networks, also in case I use SPAUN.
-I added the ei balance nearly directly in 2025 because this makes the networks more biological + I also want to ensure neuronal heterogenity for the populations.
+I added the E/I balance nearly directly in 2025 because this makes the networks more biological + I also want to ensure neuronal heterogenity for the populations.
-Other biological features: noise, non-linearities
+Other biological features: noise, non-linearities.

+context: disease modeliing stick to depression and extend in later stages

 ## Motivation